Irula people

-Irula, also known as Iruliga, are a Dravidian ethnic group inhabiting the Indian states of Tamil Nadu, and parts of Kerala and Karnataka.
+Irula, (Natively: ër̠la/ïr̠la, /pcf/) also known as Iruliga, are a Dravidian ethnic group inhabiting the Indian states of Tamil Nadu, and parts of Kerala and Karnataka.
 A scheduled tribe, their population in this region is estimated at around 200,000 people.
-People of Irula ethnicity are called Irular, and speak Irula, which belongs to the Dravidian languages family.
+People of Irula ethnicity are called Irular, and speak Irula, which belongs to the Dravidian language family.

+Etymology

+Irula is derived from the term iruḷ "black" and -a/iga "people".

+Society

+The Irula society is divided into four tribes– Vete Kadu Irulas, Male Nadu Irula, Urali and Kasava, of whom the former two intermarry hence forming three endogamous units.
+While majority of the Irula are illiterate, they possess a oral tradition, significant part of which are riddles.

 Distribution and religion

 The tribe numbers around 200,000 spread across three states: 189,621 in Tamil Nadu, 23,721 in Kerala and 10,259 in Karnataka.
 Those in Karnataka are named Iruligas.
 The Irulas are mainly concentrated in northern Tamil Nadu: in a wedge extending from Krishnagiri and Dharmapuri districts in the west to Ariyalur and Cuddalore districts in the south and Tiruvallur district in the north.
 Small populations live in Coimbatore and Nilgiris districts and were classified by Thurston as a different population.
 In Kerala, the Irulas are in Palakkad district, while in Karnataka they are concentrated in Ramanagara, Chamarajanagara and Bangalore districts.

-The Irula people practice some sort of Animism where they primarily believe in a Goddess named Inga who lives with her 6 sisters worshipped in the form of stones under trees.
+The Irula people practice some sort of Animism where they primarily believe in a goddess named Inga who lives with her six sisters worshipped in the form of stones under trees.
 The Irula people traditionally believe that these 7 sisters created the first Irula man and woman.
-This traditional concept of 7 Goddesses was Sanskritised as Sapta Matrika.
-The Irula people also believe in Ancestral Spirits, and they traditionally believe that Kannipe (spirits of virgin girls) can possess anyone.
+This traditional concept of seven goddesses was Sanskritised as Sapta Matrika.
+The Irula people also believe in ancestral spirits, and they traditionally believe that Kannipe (spirits of virgin girls) can possess anyone.
 These kannipe spirits are worshipped as guardian deities of villages by Irula tribals.
 The Irula also believe in the presence of evil spirits known as Pe who can possess and haunt people.
 In order to keep these spirits away, a rooster is sacrificed and offered to them.
-Many Irula people worship Hindu Gods and also take part in Hindu festivals.
+Many Irula people worship Hindu gods and also take part in Hindu festivals.
 Some Irulas have also been converted to Christianity.